 1. Strategy vs. Execution

 Some agencies and consultants love to analyze, plan, and strategize for their clients but that’s where they stop.
-There can be a tremendous amount of value provided by this group but if you don’t have the capacity to execute, all the nice looking reports in the world isn’t going to move your campaign forward.
+There can be a tremendous amount of value provided by this group but if you don’t have the capacity to execute, all the nice looking reports in the world aren’t going to move your campaign forward.

-On the other hand, there are lots of agencies out there who specialize in the execution but may be weaker on the strategy and planning aspects of a campaign.
+On the other hand, there are a lot of agencies out there who specialize in the execution but may be weaker on the strategy and planning aspects of a campaign.
 If you’re an experienced digital marketer and are blazing the trail for your company, this may be just what you need.
 Many of our clients have the expertise in-house but need a partner they can trust to help with the leg work.

 There are definitely agencies that can do both but we typically find they’re better at one or the other.
 If I had to rate Big Leap, I’d say we probably lean 65% towards execution and 35% towards strategy.

 There are amazing agencies that have 2 people and amazing agencies that have 200 people.
-There really is no right answer but the size of the agency can make a difference depending on your needs.
+There really is no right answer.
+However, the size of the agency can make a difference depending on your needs.
+There are pros and cons to both.

-There are pro’s and con’s to small or large agencies.
-With the right small agency, you may have more direct access to the most experienced assets at the agency.
-However, that may come with a high price tag when a mid-senior level marketer may be just as capable with certain tasks as a top exec, so why pay the price?
+With the right small agency, you may have direct access to the most experienced exec.
+However, that may come with a high price tag.
+A mid-level marketer may be just as capable with certain tasks as a top exec, so why pay the price?